chetnashah/webconcepts/Expo/EAS.md

 EAS Build is available to anyone with an Expo account, regardless of whether you pay for EAS or use our free tier.
 You can sign up at https://expo.dev/signup.

+**CAn be used with bare expo also**
+All you need is:
+1. expo.dev account
+2. Configure `eas.json`

+## What features does EAS contain?

+1. Submit - to submit to stores
+2. Builds - just create native builds
+3. Updates - JS OTA updates targeted by a native build's runtime version, platform, and channel.
+With these three constraints, we can make an update available to a specific group of builds.

 ## Login to EAS

 ```sh